Bacon Fat Chocolate Chip Cookies with Bourbon and Pecans are amazing. If you love salty-sweet combos, these are the cookies for you.

 Egg and Egg Yolk: Eggs should be at room temperature.
 The fat from the additional egg yolk adds richness and helps bind the dough.

-Preheat oven to 375 degrees Fahrenheit.
+Step 6: Preheat the oven to 375°F (190°C).
 Remove the dough from the refrigerator and roll it into balls, about 2 tablespoons of dough each.
 The dough may be a bit crumbly but will become smoother as you roll it.

 Place the balls on a baking sheet leaving at least 2 inches in between each cookie.
 Flatten the balls slightly with your hand to help them spread.